CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/sso/sso.md

 # Single Sign-On (SSO) Support

-SSO integration was introduced in CodeTogether 4.0 and is currently available only for [On-Premises](https://www.codetogether.com/on-premises/) installations.
+SSO integration was introduced in CodeTogether Live 4.0 and is currently available only for [On-Premises](https://www.codetogether.com/live/on-premises/) installations.

 ## Scope of SSO Integration